We'll keep you up to date on our courses, scholarships and more.

 Alternatively, this course is a pathway to become a Health and Physical Education and/or Outdoor Education Teacher.
 Upon graduation you can enrol into the Master of Teaching, Primary or Secondary (1.5 years), and become a qualified teacher in 4.5 years of total study.

-The successful completion of the first year of this degree also enables the opportunity to transfer into the second year of our Bachelor of Secondary Education (Health and Physical Education Teaching).
+The successful completion of the first year of this course also enables the opportunity to transfer into the second year of our Bachelor of Secondary Education (Health and Physical Education Teaching).
 This means that you may qualify as a teacher within 4 years of study.

 The best thing about this degree is that you can start studying and keep your options open to explore the world of sport, recreation and education careers.